infeeeee/ha-argos/README.md

 #### Separator

-It's the same as an [argos separator](https://github.com/p-e-w/argos#rendering), and it behaves the same way: `entity` lines above the first separator display on the bar.
+A separator between lines.
+One separator is required: `entity` lines above the first separator display on the bar.
 If multiple `entity` lines are above the first `separator` they will cycle, and each will be displayed for 3 seconds.

 After the first `separator` latter ones will display as a horizontal line.